GraeA85/Sprouton-Allotments/readme.md

 ![Navbarmobile](assets/images/navbarmobile.png) ![navbaropen](assets/images/navbaropen.png)

-  - The navigation bar is present across all three pages of the Sprouton Allotment website.
-It is fully responsive and includes links to the home page, image gallery and the allotment application page.
+  * The navigation bar is present across all three pages of the Sprouton Allotment website.
+It is fully responsive and includes links to the home page, image gallery and the waiting list application page.
 The navigation bar is in a fixed position therefore always visible to the user when scrolling the page.
 This is effective UX design, preventing the user to have to scroll back to the top of the page manually, or rely on auto-scoll buttons placed on the website.

-  The navigation bar shrinks to a "hamburger" icon and presents the links in a drop-down menu when the website is viewed on smaller screens such as a mobile phone or smaller tablet.
+  * The navigation bar shrinks to a "hamburger" icon and presents the links in a drop-down menu when the website is viewed on smaller screens such as a mobile phone or smaller tablet.
 I have changed the default hamburger icon to a plant related font awesome icon, in-keeping with the page design.
 This may be against UX design as users are familiar with the default hamburger icon.
-This was confirmed in user testing, however to add interactivity to the website I decided to keep the icon and make it "bounce" so users will be attracted to click it.
-The bouncing animation stops once the button is pressed.
+This was confirmed in user testing, however to add interactivity to the website I decided to keep the icon and make it "beat" so users will be attracted to click it.
+The animation stops once the button is pressed.

-  The current page is highlighted in green to notify the user of their current page and links change colour upon hover to notify the user the link is clickable.
+  * The current page is highlighted in green to notify the user of their current page and links change colour upon hover to notify the user the link is clickable.

-  The background image of the navigation bar is responsive and changes to a different image on smaller screens - this is for aesthetic reasons.
+  * The background image of the navigation bar is responsive and changes to a different image on smaller screens - this is for aesthetic reasons.
 I have applied a filter to the background image which allows for the links to easily stand out against the background and give the navigation bar a more professional look.

-  > As a first time user its important that I can navigate through the entire website easily - If I somehow get lost then I should be able to return to the homepage.
-I should be able to get to each page of the website from my current page.
+## The Home page

-- __The Home page__
+***

 ![Homepage](assets/images/homepage.png)